The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-If you’re interested in maximizing your rewards potential or earning a significant sign-up bonus, the Chase Freedom Flex is a good pick.
-If you’d rather swipe (or insert) your card without racking your brain to remember which rewards category you’d earn more cash back in each month, you’re probably better off with the Citi Double Cash.
+The Citi® Double Cash Card and Chase Freedom Flex℠ are both no-annual-fee rewards cards, but depending on what you value the most in your rewards card, their worth varies.
+For example, if you’re more interested in maximizing your rewards potential or earning a significant sign-up bonus, the Chase Freedom Flex is a good pick.
+If you’d rather swipe your card without having to keep track of rotating bonus categories, you’re probably better off with the Citi Double Cash.

-|Features||Citi® Double Cash Card||Chase Freedom Flex℠|
+|Citi Double Cash Card||Chase Freedom Flex|

-Citi Double Cash vs. Chase Freedom highlights
+Citi Double Cash vs. Chase Freedom Flex highlights